 Something I am learning is that where there is big money to be made there can also be criminal activity.
 Wildlife crime is not something you hear about enough in the news, as the environment and natural world are so far down the list of priorities in government, business, education etc.

 The evidence just keeps getting clearer and clearer that serious wildlife crime is taking place in the uplands.
 Modern day technology is helping to bring these activities to light more and more.

 Just one more statistic for you.
 In theory, the uplands in England could support over 300 pairs of hen harriers.
-Last year we just had just 3 breeding pairs.
-1% of what could be there.
+Last year we had just 4 breeding pairs.
+Only about 1% of what could be there.
 Not really a statistic to be pushed down the priority list.
-And this years number of breeding hen harriers in England is not looking promising either.
-But even if the numbers doubled to 6 pairs, it still wouldn't be acceptable.
+And this year's number of breeding hen harriers in England is not looking promising either.
+But even if the numbers doubled to 8 pairs, it still wouldn't be acceptable.

 So as the social media posts about the so called Glorious 12th start flooding in, wouldn't it be great to see #Inglorious12th trending and raising much needed awareness about the criminal activity that continues to plague these important breeding grounds.